atomist/automation-client/README.md

 import { CommandHandler, Parameter} from "@atomist/automation-client/decorators";
 import { HandleCommand, HandlerContext, HandlerResult } from "@atomist/automation-client/Handlers";

-@CommandHandler("HelloWorld", "Sends a hello back to the client", "hello world")
+@CommandHandler("Sends a hello back to the client", "hello world")
-//               ^ -- this defines a command handler               ^ -- defines the command to trigger
+//                                                   ^ -- defines the command to trigger
-//                    named "HelloWorld"                                this handler from the bot export class HelloWorld implements HandleCommand {
+//                      "                                 this handler from the bot export class HelloWorld implements HandleCommand {
 //                                 ^ -- a command handler implements the HandleCommand interface